uc3m-aerospace/DMG/README.md

-**NOTE**: Ensure that all the folders and subfolders are in the matlab path.
+**NOTE**: For a detailed description on how to define each input, please refer to the documentation that can be found in the *documentation* folder.

 ## Important Note
 Any use of DMG Tool MUST abide by the GPOPS license